dsondak/optRBC/README.md

 ### 5.2 Code Baseline
 - Put this as 6.1?
 Is this talking about profiling ?--if so add the Mathcha profile image.
 Or skip this because it's covered in section 2?
 ### 5.3 Dependencies
 - Anything specific to Fortran or this code base?
-FFTW, OpenMP, MPI?
+FFTW, OpenMP, MPI? -> I don't think so

+The primary dependencies of this code are on [FFTW](http://www.fftw.org/), OpenMP, and MPI.
+Paraview is also recommended to visualize temperature and velocity field evolution, but is not required.

 ### 5.4 Compiling and Running the Code
 - Take some/all of Prof. Sondak's description below.
 ### 5.5 Replicability Information